oblivia-simplex/Narrativity/2_amnasan.md

 that were registered as successful writing---but I was learning a new emphasis on the familiar, at the same time as I was making language, and I was not *only* reading the effect of what I was keying into my computer.
-I don\'t mean to suggest that this considerable cognitive delay is the only way we learn in regard to language.
-Certainly there are occasions in which learning is derived from a close focus on a passage that is difficult to comprehend without repeated readings in which significant aspects of language begin to emerge, and it may seem that we are bringing meaning into \"consciousness.\" But even this instance of close attention requires a non-linguistic, cognitive response to make the already familiar appreciable.
+I don't mean to suggest that this considerable cognitive delay is the only way we learn in regard to language.
+Certainly there are occasions in which learning is derived from a close focus on a passage that is difficult to comprehend without repeated readings in which significant aspects of language begin to emerge, and it may seem that we are bringing meaning into "consciousness.\" But even this instance of close attention requires a non-linguistic, cognitive response to make the already familiar appreciable.